wp-plugins/photonic/trunk/readme.txt

 script to show image tooltips.
 The drawback is that for IE7 the native HTML tooltip and the custom tooltip are shown simultaneously.
 This is a bug with the thumbnail script.

-In addition, if you access a protected album in SmugMug in Photonic, you don't get the desired results.
+In addition, if you access a password-protected album in SmugMug in Photonic, you don't get the desired results.

 = Are translations supported? =